 Even a bus ride down Fifth Avenue counts as a holiday excursion in December, but there are a few can't miss NYC sites in winter.

 - Rockettes Radio City Christmas Spectacular (through January): The Rockettes are a holiday tradition in New York City.
 Their Christmas show includes exciting choreography—plus Santa!

 - Bryant Park Winter Village (through March): Bryant Park's holiday celebration includes a 17,000 square-foot ice rink as well as more than 100 holiday shops.
 The rink is open through March, but the shops close down in early January making December a prime time to visit for last-minute Christmas shopping.

 - Holiday store windows (through January): Half the fun of holiday shopping in New York City is ogling the festive displays that the city's top department stores carefully arrange in their windows.

 - Many stores and restaurants will be closed on Christmas Day, but some are open on Christmas Eve and Christmas Day.
 It's a must to make reservations in advance if you plan to eat somewhere special that day—particularly if there are more than one or two people in your party.

 - You can usually see the Radio City Spectacular on Christmas Eve and Christmas Day, and the Central Park Zoo and Empire State Building are open 365 days a year, making those good spots to visit if you're in town over Christmas.

-    - I often recommend to clients that they head to Chinatown for a meal on Christmas Day or even catch a movie at one of New York City's special movie theaters.
-It's a bit cliche, but it's what many Jewish families living in New York City do if they haven't left the city for the holidays.
+- It's a bit cliche, but if you don't celebrate Christmas, it's a good time to head to Chinatown for a meal on Christmas Day or even catch a movie at one of New York City's special movie theaters; it's what many Jewish families living in New York City do if they haven't left the city for the holidays.

-    - A great way to commemorate your December visit to NYC is a photo with Santa -- I recommend The Plaza Santa if you want a good-spirited choice that won't care if you have kids or not.
+- A great way to commemorate your December visit to NYC is a photo with Santa.
+The Plaza Santa is highly recommended if you want a good-spirited choice that won't care if you have kids or not.